konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 ```

 We recommend to run the segmentation container with 8GB of RAM.
 The segmentation container can be started and used with less RAM, however this may not work on large images.
-After the segmentation is running you need to set the DETECTRON_URL to point to the segmentation container.
+After the segmentation container is running you need to set the [DETECTRON_URL](/web/on_premises.html#detectron-url) to point to the segmentation container.

 ### [Optional] 10.
 Install document summarization container